Victor Albert Long: Portraits in Alberta

 The Provincial Art Collection holds twenty-one portraits made between 1895 and 1920 including two each of King George V and Queen Mary.
 The complete list of subjects is available on their website.

 In the Alberta Legislature Building are found ten portraits made between 1911 and 1916: John Felton Betts, William Eakin, Charles W. Fisher, Archibald Beaton Gillis, Frederick W.A.G.
 Haultain, 1st premier of the Northwest Territories, Charles Pingle, Alexander Cameron Rutherford, 1st premier of Alberta, Arthur Lewis Watkins Sifton (1915), Charles Stewart and Herbert Charles Wilson.
+A copy of Long's portrait of Rutherford also hangs in the library of Rutherford's home, Rutherford House.